 That question led us to an important discovery about our lives: an anchor is the thing that keeps a ship at bay, planted in the harbor, stuck in one place, unable to explore the freedom of the sea.
 Perhaps we were anchored—we knew we weren’t happy with our lives—and perhaps being anchored wasn’t necessarily a good thing.

 In the course of time, we each identified our own personal anchors—circumstances keeping us from realizing real freedom—and found they were plentiful (Joshua catalogued 83 anchors; Ryan, 54).
 We discovered big anchors (debt, bad relationships, etc.) and small anchors (superfluous bills, material possessions, etc.) and in time we eliminated the vast majority of those anchors, one by one, documenting our experience in our first book, Minimalism: Live a Meaningful Life.

 It turned out being anchored was a terrible thing: it kept us from leading the lives we wanted to lead.
 Not all our anchors were bad, but the vast majority prevented us from encountering lasting contentment.

 Are you an anchored person?
 Is that a good thing?
 What are some of your anchors?
 And what other axioms might you want to question?

 Which brings us back to our original set of questions: Is less really more?
 If so, is more actually less?

-We’d suggest that the answer to both is yes.
+We suggest the answer to both is yes.

-Owning less stuff, focusing on fewer tasks, and having less in the way, has given us more time, more freedom, and more meaning in our lives.
-Working less allows us to contribute more, grow more, and pursue our passions much more than before.
+Owning less stuff, focusing on fewer tasks, and having less in the way has given us more time, more freedom, and more meaning in our lives.
+Working less allows us to contribute more, grow more, and pursue our passions much more.